Quick tip for bloggers to see Pinterest repins and pin performance on individual pins on Pinterest even with the new stats!

 And it’s regular repins like they used to have back in the day!
 Not aggregate.
 Not “engagement”.
 Just repins!
 Hooray!

+But mostly, their stats are just really good.
 And especially, with the recent changes from Pinterest where you really can’t get accurate individual pin repin information anywhere else, I’m so glad they still have this information.

 The new pin stats are only visible to the pin owner (that’s you), but there’s a trick for that too!